notakey-examples/aspnet-core-oauth-sso/README.md

 ## Running

-Run the application using `dotnet run` in project root or use Visual Studio.
+Run the application using `dotnet run --framework netcoreapp1.0` in project root or use Visual Studio.

 ## Requirements